JuliaCI/BaseBenchmarks.jl/README.md

 0-element BenchmarkTools.BenchmarkGroup:
   tags: []

-# Load the "linalg" group into BaseBenchmarks.SUITE.
-You can optionally pass in a different
+# Here's an example of how to load the "linalg" group into BaseBenchmarks.SUITE.
+You can
-# BenchmarkGroup as the first argument to load "linalg" into it.
+# optionally pass in a different BenchmarkGroup as the first argument to load "linalg"
+# into it.
 julia> BaseBenchmarks.load!("linalg")
   1-element BenchmarkTools.BenchmarkGroup:
     tags: []
     "linalg" => 3-element BenchmarkGroup(["array"])

-# Load all the benchmarks into BaseBenchmarks.SUITE.
-Once again, you can pass in a different
+# Here's an example of how to load all the benchmarks into BaseBenchmarks.SUITE.
+Once again,
-# BenchmarkGroup as the first argument to load the benchmarks there instead.
+# you can pass in a different BenchmarkGroup as the first argument to load the benchmarks
+# there instead.
 julia> BaseBenchmarks.loadall!();
 loading group "string"...done (took 0.379868963 seconds)
 loading group "linalg"...done (took 5.4598628 seconds)